kktuax/youtupi/README.md

    * Tabs are fixed on top of screen and do not scroll out of view.
  * MPD autopause while playing video.
  * Does find .ogm files in local searches.
+ * Is able to browse the folder structure.
+ * Can submit arbitrary pasted video URLs to omxplayer.
  * REST interface prepared for third-party clients.
    * Minimal information needed, Youtube ID suffices.
    * Youtube Playlist IDs are also possible.
-   * My girlfriend is writing an android app that allows sending a video or playlist from the youtube app's share menu to YouTuPi.
  * Errors like "This video is not available in your country" are displayed in playlist view.

 Screenshots